dives-app/dives-backend/README.md

 ## Running
 To start containers use `docker-compose up`

 To stop containers use `docker-compose down`

-If you want to start docker without displaying everything in the terminal run as detached with `docker-compose up -d`
+Want to hide messy logs?
+Use `docker-compose up -d`